 Just to reinforce, as this point is of paramount importance: don't stand still inside your comfort zone.

 Seek to specialize in whatever function, according to your skills.
-At japanese companies they look for specialized labor for any activity, and this improves their remuneration.
+Japanese companies seek specialized labor for any activity, and this improves the remuneration.

-Know that this is true for any sector or segment in Japan: from large technology corporations, to manufacturing industries and basic services, as a garbage collection company.
+Know that this is a truth for any sector or segment in Japan: from large technology corporations to manufacturing industries and basic services, such as a gomi shori no kaisha.

 Having technical education and being able to prove it can open many paths.
 For example, working as a welder, as long as you are well trained, can earn you more than 3,000 yen per hour.